Top 10 Tips on How To Save ... in 2023

 We've all been affected by the travel bug at some point in our lives.
 Mine started back in 2008, during my first trip, where I travelled alone.
 I was 21 and travelled to New York, U.S.A for my 21st birthday.
 I was adamant, my friends and cousins wouldn't spoil my birthday, because they decided not to come.
 Not only did I feel like it was a big achievement for me, but I felt like travelling, was an undiscovered lifelong dream of mine that I suddenly felt the urge for.

-Fast forward to ten years later, I can say I have travelled far and wide with many places checked of my list.
+Fast forward to ten years later, I can proudly say I have travelled far and wide with many places checked off my bucket list.
 This year, I've promised myself three holidays.
 I ask myself the same questions over and over...
 "How can I save money and travel at the same time?"
 If travelling is important to you, as it is to me, it will never be a sacrifice.
 Just tell yourself the body needs rest!!!

 Here are a few ways you can save and still travel as much as possible:

 1) Cut down on most of your luxuries

 (Not all, but most.)
 These luxuries include things such as cigarettes, fast food, alcohol and social nights outs.
 You'll be amazed how much you spend a month and how much more you can save and still have extra change!